 Is the code section completely understandable to the end user?
 Is the code section or requirement easy to find?
 Is the code requirement even doable in the real world?
 Will the code requirement really save energy or only on paper?

-Cost Impact: Will not increase the cost of construction These were missing codes to the list,
+These were missing codes to the list,